Statistics Major

 The Statistics Major consists of 4 lower division math courses, 1 lower division statistics course, and 9 upper division courses.
 To satisfy the requirements of the major, all courses must be taken for a letter grade.
 A minimum 2.0 overall GPA is required in all 9 upper division major courses in order to be in good standing in the major.

-The Statistics Major is currently in the College of Letters & Science, so Statistics students must fulfill L&S Degree Requirements in addition to major requirements.
-However, the Statistics major and minor will soon be transferring into the newly established College of Computing, Data Science, and Society (CDSS).
-FAQs about what that means for currently declared and prospective Statistics students are posted here.
+The Statistics Major is now in the new College of Computing, Data Science, and Society (CDSS).
+Statistics students must fulfill UC, Berkeley Campus requirements and CDSS College Requirements in addition to major requirements.
+FAQs about what the transition means for students currently declared and prospective Statistics students are posted here.

 Students are encouraged to join the Stat 001 Ed Discussion for departmental updates and announcements!
 Additionally, the Statistics Major Map can help students plan out their time at Berkeley.